-Hearty homemade speck knödel in a hot beef broth: you will adore this bread dumpling soup!
+Savory homemade speck knödel in a hot beef broth: you will adore this bread dumpling soup!
 These dumplings are a perfect way to use up that leftover bread in your pantry.
 Is this a lunch soup or a starter?
-Well you can decide!

-Another question you might also ask yourself: does this dumpling soup originally come from Germany or Italy?
+And another question that you might also ask yourself: does this dumpling soup originally come from Germany or Italy?

 Knödel vs Canederli

 Bread dumplings or Brotknödel, dumpling soup and Knödelsuppe are a staple of German cuisine.
 But then in Northern Italy you can find dumplings with speck in it which is a Tyrolean cured ham.
 Speck and bread dumplings are quite popular over there in Italy!